 Or you may contribute online using this link: Contribute to the Staff Emergency Fund

 Contributions to the SEF can also be made through the Hearts of Texas Campaign.
-Designate that your contribution go to The University of Texas at Austin Staff Emergency Fund (Charity Code: 228070).
+Contributions to the SEF Hearts of Texas Campaign will go to the University of Texas Foundation which funds 3 staff and student initiatives; Staff Emergency Fund, Friends of Orange Santa and Student Emergency Fund.
+Designate that your contribution go to The University of Texas at Austin Staff Emergency Fund (Charity Code: 228176).